CiscoDevNet/terraform-provider-intersight/website/docs/d/connectorpack_upgrade_impact.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_connectorpack_upgrade_impact"
 description: |-
   Used to determine the list of connector packs to be installed on a target UCS Director in its next upgrade cycle.
 Accepts the moid of the target UcsdInfo as part of the filter query.
-Given below is a sample url :- https://{{target}}/api/v1/connectorpack/UpgradeImpacts?$filter= ( UcsdInfo.Moid eq <<MoId>> ).
+Given below is a sample url :- https://{{target}}/api/v1/connectorpack/UpgradeImpacts? $filter= ( UcsdInfo.Moid eq <<MoId>> ).
 ---

 # Data Source: intersight_connectorpack_upgrade_impact
 Used to determine the list of connector packs to be installed on a target UCS Director in its next upgrade cycle.
 Accepts the moid of the target UcsdInfo as part of the filter query.
-Given below is a sample url :- https://{{target}}/api/v1/connectorpack/UpgradeImpacts?$filter= ( UcsdInfo.Moid eq <<MoId>> ).
+Given below is a sample url :- https://{{target}}/api/v1/connectorpack/UpgradeImpacts? $filter= ( UcsdInfo.Moid eq <<MoId>> ).
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.